allen-hunter/cppMiniLint/README.md

 - Detection of multiple classes within a single header
 - Detection of large comment blocks within member functions (commented out code)
 - Detection of long functions
-- Detection of large classes <sup>1</sup>
+- Detection of large classes
-- Detection of unsearchable names <sup>1</sup><sup>, 2</sup>
+- Detection of unsearchable names <sup>1</sup>
-- Detection of symbols that don't have a component in the english language <sup>1</sup><sup>,3</sup>
+- Detection of symbols that don't have a component in the english language <sup>2</sup>
 - Detection of unused include files
 - Detection of unused public class entities (functions, public member variables, etc...)

-1: should occur after pygccxml is incorportated into the parser <BR>
-2: should occur after parser performs symbol detection within member functions<BR>
+1: should occur after parser performs symbol detection within member functions<BR>
-3: should occur after folding in NLTK or SDict
+1: should occur after folding in NLTK or SDict